atk4/data/docs/persistence/sql/queries.md

 :::

 :::{php:method} expr($template, $arguments)
-Method very similar to {php:method}`Connection::expr` but will return a corresponding Expression class for this query.
+Method very similar to {php:meth}`Connection::expr` but will return a corresponding Expression class for this query.
 :::